Evidence of isospin-symmetry violation in high-energy collisions of atomic nuclei: Theoretical and Phenomenological considerations: Closing remarks

-\textbf{Summary.} In this work, we have investigated the ratio $R_K$ of charged-to-neutral kaon yields in nucleus-nucleus collisions at high energies.
-In the limit of exact isospin symmetry, this ratio is unity if the initial state of nuclei having an equal number of protons and neutrons ($Q/B=1/2$) is considered.
-The known isospin-symmetry breaking effects included in popular models predict $R_K \approx 1.03$ at high collision energy.
-Many experimental results correspond to collisions of nuclei with more neutrons than protons ($Q/B<1/2$, with $Q/B \simeq 0.4$).
-This reduces $R_K$ significantly only at low collision energies, where the ratio is lower than one.
-We conclude that the known effects violating isospin symmetry cannot explain experimental results on nucleus-nucleus collisions, for which $R_K$ is mostly within the range 1.1-1.2.
-The significance of the isospin symmetry violation beyond the known effects is 5.55$\sigma$ when errors quoted by the experiments are used and 8.14$\sigma$ when the PDG-like scaled errors are used.
+In this work, triggered by the novel experimental findings of Ref. \cite{NA61SHINE:2023azp} and discussion therein, we have investigated the ratio $R_K$ of charged-to-neutral kaon yields in nucleus-nucleus collisions at high energies, both within the general theoretical QCD framework and within the Hadron Resonance Gas model.

+In the limit of exact $ud$-flavour symmetry, the $R_K$ ratio is unity if the initial state of nuclei has an equal number of protons and neutrons ($Q/B=1/2$).
+Here, we have didactically clarified the origin of the result, presented a formal proof, and discussed differences to the Shmushkevich method.

+The known charge symmetry violation effects included in HRG yield $R_K \approx 1.03$ at high collision energies.
+Many experimental results correspond to collisions of heavy nuclei with more neutrons than protons ($Q/B \simeq 0.4$).
+This imbalance reduces $R_K$ significantly only at low collision energies, where the ratio is lower than one.
+We thus conclude that the known charge-symmetry-violating effects cannot explain experimental results on nucleus-nucleus collisions, for which $R_K$ is mostly within the range 1.1-1.2.

-The evidence for unexpected large isospin symmetry breaking for kaons that cannot be explained by otherwise successful models seems well upheld.
-Assuming it passes future experimental tests, the quest is to understand its origin.
+The evidence for unexpectedly large CSV in the kaon sector is well established.
+It is, however, important that new experimental tests take place in the future.
+Measurements of the charged-to-neutral kaon ratio in collisions of an equal number of protons and neutrons would reduce interpretation uncertainties.
+In this respect, the NA61/SHINE collaboration initiated an investigation of the $R_K$ ratio in oxygen-oxygen scattering.
+In addition, measurements of $R_K$ in deuterium-deuterium interactions, the lightest nuclei with $I = 0$ and $Q/B=1/2$ would also be important.

+Another interesting system concerns pion-nucleon scattering, in particular $\pi^+ + C$ and $\pi^- + C$.
+Previous data on $\pi^- + C$ have shown that $R_K \simeq 1.2$~\cite{NA61SHINE:2022tiz}, in line with nucleus-nucleus scattering.
+Charge symmetry implies that the average $R_K$ obtained by combining both measurements should be close to unity.
+On the other hand, the coalescence approach for hadronic production~\cite{Giacosa:2025ynn} shows that both systems should lead to the same enhanced $R_K$ with $R_K^{\pi^+ C} =R_K^{\pi^- C} \simeq 1.2 >1$.

+On the theoretical side, different directions can be taken.
+Concerning the HRG approach, one may argue that isospin-breaking contributions have not yet been included.
+This scenario seems, however, improbable: the higher the mass of a resonance, the smaller its multiplicity.
+Moreover, such resonances should exhibit a large, unexplained isospin-symmetry-breaking decay to account for the experimentally measured $R_K$.